syumai/workers/_templates/cloudflare/cron-tinygo/README.md

 ## Notice

 - A free plan Cloudflare Workers only accepts ~1MB sized workers.
-  - Tiny-go Wasm binaries probably won't exceed this limit, so you might not need to use a paid plan of Cloudflare Workers.
+  - TinyGo Wasm binaries probably won't exceed this limit, so you might not need to use a paid plan of Cloudflare Workers.
   - There's also a Go version of this that can be found [here](https://github.com/syumai/workers/tree/main/_templates/cloudflare/cron-go).

 ## Usage